jae1911/sitecontent/content/wiki/resonite/misc.md

 One other thing to keep in mind are the minimal specifications required for Resonite, which you can find [on the Steam page](https://store.steampowered.com/app/2519830/Resonite/).
 For instance, playing Resonite on a 15 years old entry-level laptop will not work.

+### Database

+Sometimes, while playing, you might get a message saying "Database Corrupted".
+Here are some steps to fix that issue:

+- Make sure you have enough space on your main drive (`C:`) or the one Resonite data and cache are
+  - Try to keep at least 20GB free on that drive to have a good margin
+  - To free space, you can delete your cache folder which is located by default in `C:\Users\<user>\AppData\Local\Temp\Yellow Dog Man Studios\Resonite` ; there, delete the `Cache` folder
+- Try to repair the database by launching the game with the `-repairDatabase` launch argument

+Sometimes, doing those steps isn't enough and there is the nuclear option left.
+**Before proceeding, make sure you:**

+- Free space on your drive
+- Tried to repair the database
+- Understand that deleting the database will:
+  - Lead to data loss:
+    - Resetting the local home
+    - Resetting settings
+    - Deleting anything not fully synced with the cloud
+  - Will log you out
+  - Will reset your MachineID
+  - Will require you to redo the tutorial (unless Resonite is launched with the `-SkipIntroTutorial` launch argument)

+To completely remove your database, the steps are as follows:

+- Go to `%USERPROFILE%\AppData\LocalLow\` in a file manager
+- Find the `Yellow Dog Man Studios` folder
+  - It is recommended to backup that folder before deleting it, _just in case_
+- Delete the `Yellow Dog Man Studios` folder
+- Restart Resonite

+Remember that doing that is exceptional and that most issues can be resolved without touching the database at all.